Google takes on GoPro, Snap with compact smart camera

-SAN FRANCISCO (Reuters) - Google’s announcement that it was planning to launch a smart video camera as part of its push into hardware sent shares of action camera maker GoPro Inc down more than six percent on Wednesday.
+SAN FRANCISCO, Oct 4 (Reuters) - Google’s announcement that it was planning to launch a smart video camera as part of its push into hardware sent shares of action camera maker GoPro Inc down more than six percent on Wednesday.

 Google Clips will be the first standalone camera from the search and advertising company, which has expanded its hardware business over the last year.